Spirituality and Money: Teachings Across Faiths

 Religions advocate simplicity and humility.
 Christianity warns against serving both God and money, for the love of money can breed grief.
 Islam emphasizes balanced spending, and its texts caution against the hold of money on hearts.
 Judaism finds meaninglessness in an obsession with wealth.
 Baha’i teaches that while we work for prosperity, our lives should align with higher ideals.
 Hinduism values detached wealth, urging its use for good.
 Buddhism acknowledges the positive effect of moderate wealth but urges transcending desire.

-Daoism advises against wealth’s dominance, while Confucianism values wealth through ethical means, shunning extremes.
-Labor Day serves as a reminder: wealth is a tool, to be used thoughtfully and shared generously.
+Daoism advises against wealth dominance, while Confucianism values wealth through ethical means, shunning extremes.
+Labor Day serves as a reminder: wealth is a tool to be used thoughtfully and shared generously.

-Every year, September 5 is celebrated as Labor Day in America, a day established by labour activists as a way to gain recognition for the hard work that labourers perform on a daily basis and their contributions toward the strength of the country as a whole.
+Every year, September 5 is celebrated as Labor Day in America, a day established by labor activists as a way to gain recognition for the hard work that laborers perform on a daily basis and their contributions toward the strength of the country as a whole.
 It is a celebration of making money through honest, hard work.

 The secret is to view money — like any other source of pleasure — as having limitations.
 It is merely a means to an end, a servant rather than a master.
 Attachment to it is dangerous.
 Clearly, the correlation between money and happiness is tenuous, for why would some of the wealthiest people also be some of the most dissatisfied?
 Money has to flow for it to really have value.
 As the wise philosopher Kahlil Gibran said: “Money is like love — it kills slowly and painfully the one who withholds it, and enlivens the other who turns it on his fellow man.”